boyrazcan33/Calculator/README.md

 2. Make sure you have Flutter installed
 3. Run `flutter pub get` to install dependencies
 4. Run `flutter run` to start the app
+!!To avoid version problems check the app in Chrome( flutter run , 2 )